V (2020 film): Plot

 DCP Aditya handles a communal riot in Hyderabad.
-He is awarded a gallantry medal a year later, for solving various cases.
+He is awarded a gallantry medal a year later for solving various cases.
 The following night, Prasad, an Inspector, is grotesquely murdered by an unnamed killer who leaves a note challenging Aditya to catch him.
-Aditya suspects Apoorva, an aspiring crime novelist who he met the previous night, to have some link with the killer as she was in contact with Prasad.
-However, Apoorva only met Prasad for her research, during which she overhears Prasad telling a realtor named Mallik that their lives are under threat.
+Aditya suspects Apoorva, an aspiring crime novelist whom he met the previous night, to have some link with the killer as she was in contact with Prasad.
+However, Apoorva only met Prasad for her research, during which she overhears him telling a realtor named Mallikarjun that their lives are under threat.

 Meanwhile, the killer calls Aditya, challenging him to prevent four more murders, failing which he shall give up his medals and resign.
 Aditya accepts the challenge.
-On deducing that the killer's name starts with "V", Aditya arrests a person Vicky, based on the history between him and Prasad.
+On deducing that the killer's name starts with "V", Aditya arrests a person named Vicky, based on the history between him and Prasad.
 Vicky tells Aditya about a man who enquired about Prasad and Mallik.
-On knowing Mallik could be the next target, Aditya rushes to save him, only to see that he is already killed.
+On knowing that Mallik could be the next target, Aditya rushes to save him only to see that he is already killed.
 The killer, this time, leaves a clue hinting next location of the target.
 Aditya and Apoorva crack the clue, and Aditya heads to Mumbai.

 The killer escapes narrowly, upon killing his target.
-He later sends Aditya an image of Aditya's school days, which makes Aditya suspect Vishnu, his fellow schoolmate, and a popular student-athlete.
+He later sends Aditya an image of Aditya's school days, which makes Aditya suspect Vishnu, his fellow schoolmate and a popular student-athlete.
 He learns from his school in Vizag that Vishnu is an ex-INA soldier with an impeccable record of eliminating terrorists.
 Aditya visits a colleague of Vishnu who tells their past.

-Past: Vishnu loved and married Saheba, who he met when he was off-duty.
+Past: Vishnu loved and married Saheba, whom he met when he was off-duty.
 However, when Saheba is pregnant, Vishnu, unable to get leave to visit her, was forced to attend his duty in Jammu and Kashmir.
-When Vishnu and his colleague are off to a mission, the bus they travel is bombed, falling into an adjacent river.
+When Vishnu and his colleague are off to a mission, the bus in which they travel gets bombed and falls into an adjacent river.
 Vishnu is last seen being washed away.
-Saheba, too is killed in the communal riots which Aditya handled, but there is no record of Saheba's death.
+Saheba too is killed in the communal riots which Aditya handled, but there is no record of her death.